4d/docs/docs/FormObjects/properties_RangeOfValues.md

 ## Excluded List

-Allows setting a list whose values cannot be entered in the column.
+Allows setting a list whose values cannot be entered in the object.
 If an excluded value is entered, it is not accepted and an error message is displayed.

 >If a specified list is hierarchical, only the items of the first level are taken into account.